pgailinas/videoqa-representation-comparison/README.md

 Both representation-based approaches use shared CLIP question-answer representations, the same configurable downstream prediction framework, and identical evaluation methodology.
 This design enables controlled comparison of different video representation sources while evaluating multiple prediction methods under a common experimental framework.

+## IMPORTANT NOTE ABOUT REPOSITORY USAGE: The notebooks in this repository are publicly available through GitHub and may be viewed without an account.
+Executing the notebooks in Google Colab requires a Google account.
+Alternatively, the repository may be cloned or downloaded and the notebooks run locally using Jupyter or another compatible Python notebook environment.

 ## Research Objective

 The objective of this project is to compare pretrained, hybrid, and self-supervised video representations for downstream multiple-choice VideoQA.
 By evaluating all representation sources using shared CLIP question-answer representations, common prediction methods, and a standardized evaluation framework, the project isolates the influence of video representation quality on downstream VideoQA performance.